MikKut/InforceTask/README.md

 ### Component: There will be Angular components corresponding to each view.
 The AppComponent will be a root component.
 ### Service: Angular services will be used to communicate with your server-side APIs.

-## Security
-For authentication, you can use JWT-based authentication.
-JWT tokens will be generated on the server-side and passed to the client.
-The client will send this token in the header of every subsequent request.

-## Database
-The application will use a SQL database such as SQL Server or MySQL.
-EF Code-first will be used to create and manage the database.

 ## Design Patterns
 You will use the following patterns in your application:

 ### Repository Pattern: This pattern will be used for all database operations.
 It provides a clean separation of concerns and a uniform interface for data access.
 ### Unit of Work Pattern: This pattern will be used to handle transactions.
-### Factory Pattern: This pattern will be used for creating instances of models.
 ### Dependency Injection (DI): DI will be used for managing dependencies between objects.

 ## Key Features